iotaledger/susee-streams-poc/iota-bridge/README.md

              [default: https://chrysalis-nodes.iota.org]

 ## IOTA Bridge REST API

 Most of the REST API is used internally by the accompanying susee-streams-poc applications.

-The only endpoint relevant for public use is the IotaBridgeRequests API which can be called via the `lorawan-rest/binary_request` endpoints.
+The only endpoints relevant for public use are the following:

+* <a href="#/lorawan-rest">/lorawan-rest</a> <br>
+  Post binary IotaBridgeRequest packages received e.g. via LoRaWAN
+* <a href="#/lorawan-node">/lorawan-node</a> <br>
+  Manage LoRaWAN nodes (Sensors) cached by the *IOTA Bridge* to allow compressed Streams message usage

+### lorawan-rest

+IotaBridgeRequest packages can be posted to the *IOTA Bridge* using the `lorawan-rest/binary_request` endpoints

 To demonstrate the usage of the API here is a cURL example:
 ```bash